DLzer/php-slim-4-api-boilerplate/README.md

 ------

 The domain in this application houses the complex **business logic**.
-Instead of putting together business logic into massive fat "Models", they are separated into specialized *Services* aka and **Application Service**
+Instead of putting together business logic into massive fat "Models", they are separated into specialized *Services* aka an **Application Service**

 Each service can have multiple clients, e.g Action (request), CLI (console), Data (logic), Unit Testing (phpunit).
-This way each service manages only one responsibility and note more by separating data from behavior.
+This way each service manages only one responsibility and not more by separating data from behavior.

 Eloquent
 --------